Click here for a list of our Chartered Members

 If your membership is due for renewal 1 January 2018 you can start the application process 1 October 2017.

 If you renewed your membership 1 September 2017 you can start the application process 1 June 2018.

 How much will it cost

 The annual subscription fee is £240.
-Individuals applying for Individual Chartered Status will be required to pay a £195 assessment fee at the time of application and this is non-refundable.
+Individuals applying for Chartered membership will be required to pay a £195 assessment fee at the time of application and this is non-refundable.
 Should an application be unsuccessful, subsequent reapplications will be subject to a charge of £150 for the re-assessment.

-Any non-members applying for ICS will also be required to pay a £35 registration fee.
+Any non-members applying for Chartered membership will also be required to pay a £35 registration fee.

 Continuing Professional Development (CPD)

 CPD is a combination of approaches, ideas and techniques that will help you manage your own learning and development.
 It will help you keep your skills up to date and prepare you for greater responsibilities.

 In accordance with the CIPP code of conduct, all associate, full and fellow members need to record their CPD to be able to renew their membership.
 This requirement is heightened for Chartered Members who, in order to retain their Chartered membership, will need to record a minimum of 40 points of relevant CPD activity, at least one of which should be categorised as Structured Learning or through attendance at a CIPP event.